-- 1. Please insert the total number of shares held by you.
+- Please insert the total number of shares held by you.
 If you have shares entered against your name in the Depository Register (maintained by The Central Depository (Pte) Limited), you should insert that number of shares.
 If you have shares registered in your name in the Register of Members (maintained by or on behalf of the Company), you should insert that number of shares.
-If you have shares entered against your name in the Depository Register and shares registered in your name in the Register of Members, you should insert the aggregate number of shares entered against your name in the Depository Register and registered in your name in the Register of Members.
+If you have shares entered against your name in the Depository Register and shares registered in your name in the Register of Members, you should insert the aggregate number of shares entered against your name in the Depository Register and shares registered in your name in the Register of Members, you should insert the aggregate number of shares entered against your name in the Depository Register and registered in your name in the Register of Members.
 If no number is inserted, this Proxy Form will be deemed to relate to all the shares held by you. - 2.
-Members will not be able to attend the AGM in person and will also not be able to vote through the live webcast and live audio-only stream.
+Members will not be able to attend the AGM in person and will also not be able to vote through the live webcast and live audioonly stream.
 If a Member (whether individual or corporate) wishes to exercise his/her/its voting rights at the AGM, he/she/it must appoint the Chairman of the AGM as his/her/its proxy to vote on his/her/its behalf at the AGM.
 In appointing the Chairman of the AGM as proxy, a Member must give specific instructions as to voting, or abstentions from voting, in respect of a resolution in the Proxy Form, failing which the appointment of the Chairman of the AGM as proxy for that resolution will be treated as invalid. - 3.
 Members who hold shares through relevant intermediaries, including CPF and SRS investors, and who wish to participate in the AGM by (a) observing and/or listening to the AGM proceedings through live audio-visual webcast or live audio-only stream; (b) submitting questions in advance of the AGM; and/or (c) appointing the Chairman of the AGM as proxy to vote on their behalf at the AGM, should contact the relevant intermediary through which they hold such shares as soon as possible in order to make the necessary arrangements for them to participate in the AGM.
 "Relevant intermediary" has the meaning ascribed to it in Section 181 of the Companies Act, (Chapter 50).